 St George’s Mews, North Laine.
-Brighton pictures, East Sussex county.
+East Sussex county.

 Brighton, on England’s south east coast, is the favourite seaside resort of Londoners since the 19th Century when the Prince of Wales started to visit and had the Royal Pavilion built there.
-Royal hangers-on, the rich and the want-to-be rich soon followed, but it was the construction of the first rail line London to Brighton in 1840 that kick-started serious development.
+Royal hangers-on, the rich and the want-to-be rich soon followed, but it was the construction of the first rail line from London to the south coast in 1840 that kick-started serious development.

 Depending on reliability of trains or traffic congestion the trip should take about an hour from London Victoria or London Bridge stations by frequent trains.
 Or hop on a coach (comfortable, long-distance buses) or rent a car.